logicmonitor/lm-powershell-module/Documentation/Export-LMDeviceData.md

 ```

 ### -ExportPath
-Specifies the path where the exported data will be saved.
+The path where exported files will be saved.
-By default, it is set to the current location.
+Defaults to current directory.

 ```yaml
 Type: String